 It’s significant because it marks a batter down as a heavy run scorer and, naturally, they become vitally important for their side.

-The chart below shows the batsmen with the biggest daddy hundreds, that is the highest centuries.
+The chart below shows the batsmen with the biggest daddy hundreds, that is the highest individual scores in test cricket.
 Feel free to click on the chart to find out more info about each record!

 Who Coined the term ‘Daddy Hundred’?